-Thank you for taking the time to complete this survey dealing with current issues of interest to Canadians.
-Si vous préférez répondre au sondage en français, veuillez cliquer sur français.
+Thank you for taking a few minutes to complete this survey on current issues that matter to Canadians.
+Si vous préférez répondre à ce sondage en français, veuillez cliquer sur français.

 Your participation is voluntary and your responses will be kept entirely confidential.
 The survey takes about 12 minutes to complete.